2025 Federal Government Shutdown

 Will commercial air travel be affected?

-Air traffic controllers, Transportation Security Administration (TSA) officers, and Customs and Border Protection (CBP) agents remained on the job.
+Air traffic controllers, Transportation Security Administration (TSA) officers, and Customs and Border Protection (CBP) agents will remain on the job.
 However, like all federal employees, they will not be paid until the shutdown is over.
+Many airports are experiencing significant delays.

 What does this mean for disaster relief efforts?